 Plots showing temporal changes in the concentrations of TCE, DCE, and TCA were prepared for a number of on-site and off-site wells to evaluate long-term water-quality changes at the Sparton site.
-Plots for on-site wells are shown in Figure 5.16 and plots for off-site wells in Figure 5.17.
-The concentrations in the on-site wells (Figure 5.16) indicate a general decreasing trend.
-In fact, the data from wells MW-9 and MW-16, which have the longest record, suggest that this decreasing trend may have started before 1983.
+Plots for on-site wells are shown in Figure 5.19 and plots for off-site wells in Figure 5.20.
+The concentrations in the on-site wells (Figure 5.19) indicate a general decreasing trend.
+In fact, the data from wells MW-9 and MW-16, which have the longest record, suggest that this decreasing trend started before 1983.
 A significant decrease in concentrations occurred in well MW-16 during 1999 through 2001.
 This well is located near the area where the SVE system was operating during those years, and it is apparent that the SVE operations affected the concentrations in the well.
-The TCE concentrations in the well have been below 10 μg/L since November 2003; the November 2009 concentration was 4.3 μg/L. Since the termination of the SVE operations in 2001, relatively low concentrations have been observed not only in this well but also in other onsite wells completed above the 4970-foot silt/clay unit; in fact, only four out of the eleven such wells that were sampled in 2009 had TCE concentrations above 5 μg/L. These four wells (MW-09, MW-12, MW-25, and MW-26) had concentrations of 16 μg/L, $18 \mu g/L$, $10 \mu g/L$, and $9.2 \mu g/L$, respectively.
-This indicates that the cleanup of the unsaturated zone beneath the former Sparton plant area by the SVE system, and the flushing provided by the water infiltrating from the infiltration ponds of the source containment system has been very effective in reducing contaminant concentrations in the saturated sediments overlying the 4970foot silt clay.
+The TCE concentrations in the well have been below 10 μg/L since November 2003; the November 2010 concentration was 5.4 μg/L. Since the termination of the SVE operations in 2001, relatively low concentrations have been observed not only in this well but also in other onsite wells completed above the 4970-foot silt/clay unit; in fact, only six out of the eleven such wells that were sampled in 2010 had TCE concentrations above 5 μg/L. These six wells (MW-07, MW-09, MW-12, MW-16, MW-25, and MW-26) had concentrations of 13 $\mu g/L$, 12 $\mu g/L$, 15 $\mu g/L$, 5.4 $\mu g/L$, 13 $\mu g/L$, and 18 $\mu g/L$, respectively.
+This indicates that the cleanup of the unsaturated zone beneath the former Sparton plant area by the SVE system, and the flushing provided by the water infiltrating from the infiltration ponds of the source containment system has been very effective in reducing contaminant concentrations in the saturated sediments overlying the 4970-foot silt clay.

-As shown in Figure 5.16, the TCE concentrations in on-site well MW-19, which is completed in the ULFZ below the 4970-foot silt/clay unit (see Figure 2.4), were in the several thousand $\mu g/L$ level when the well was installed in 1986 and remained at that level for a few years before starting to decline.
-By November 1998, the TCE concentrations in the well had declined to a few $\mu g/L$ levels.
-This declining trend reversed in November 2002 when the TCE concentration rose to 23 $\mu g/L$, and then to 630 $\mu g/L$ by November 2003.
-The TCE concentrations in the well remained at the several hundred $\mu g/L$ level until November 2008; however, it appears that they began declining again during 2009 as the November 2009 TCE concentration was 110 $\mu g/L$.
+As shown in Figure 5.19, the TCE concentrations in on-site well MW-19, which is completed in the ULFZ below the 4970-foot silt/clay unit (see Figure 2.4), were in the several thousand μg/L level when the well was installed in 1986 and remained at that level for a few years before starting to decline.
+By November 1998, the TCE concentrations in the well had declined to a few μg/L levels.
+This declining trend reversed in November 2002 when the TCE concentration rose to 23 μg/L, and then to 630 μg/L by November 2003.
+The TCE concentrations in the well remained at the several hundred μg/L level until November 2008; however, they began declining again after that date, down to a concentration of 61 μg/L by November 2010.
 A similar pattern is also displayed in the DCE and TCA concentrations in this well, albeit at lower levels.
-The concentration increases that were observed during the last several years were most probably due to an increase in the downward migration rate of contaminants present within the 4970-foot silt/clay unit that was caused by increased downward leakage rates across this unit; the increase in leakage rates was induced by the drawdowns below the unit caused by the pumping at CW-2 and the simultaneous increases in the water levels above the unit caused by seepage from the infiltration ponds.
+The concentration increases that were observed during the last several years were most probably due to an increase in the downward migration rate of contaminants present within the 4970-foot silt/clay unit that was caused by increased downward leakage rates across this unit; the increase in leakage rates were induced by the drawdowns below the unit caused by the pumping at CW-2 and the simultaneous increases in the water levels above the unit caused by seepage from the infiltration ponds.